microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 area may be necessary to share code between root signatures in attributes and root signatures in subojects.

+### Deduplicate root signatures

+It's possible that the same root signature string could be presented to the compiler multiple times.
+An extra layer of indirection in the parsing code could allow us to avoid parsing the root signature multiple times.

+As this would strictly be an optimization and isn't required for correctness, this is something that will be considered if profiling shows us that
+* multiple duplicate root signatures is a common scenario and
+* parsing them takes a significant amount of time.

 ## Acknowledgments (Optional)